patxipierce/rasyen/README.md

 ### All together now

-Here is an advanced example that tries to show how powerful these filters can be:
+Here is an advanced example that tries to show how powerful these filters can be, lets say we want to produce a story where we can keep track of a set of characters, and use them later on in the same template.
+For example to produce a text similar to this.

+_"He, Lancelot loveth she, Guinevere, but Guinevere loveth Arthur.
+Lancelot grew jealous of Arthur, and plotted with Morgana to forsake him."_

+We would have to do:

 ```js
 // Some basic syntax lists